OctopusDeploy/blog/blog/2022-09/octopus-release-2022-q3/index.md

 [TO DO: Add video link]() -->

-### Customers using Config as code
+### Customers benefiting from Config as Code

-We currently have hundreds of customers using Config as Code in Octopus, including StackOverflow and Recruit Wizard.
+We have hundreds of customers using Config as Code in Octopus, including StackOverflow and Recruit Wizard.

 *“Config as Code allowed us to create our desired workflow for every kind of change we made.
 It brought to life the most valuable part of version controlling deployments, which is the iteration process (via branching) that it allows users to have”.*
 **Chris Hunt, Staff Site Reliability Engineer - Stack Overflow**